Creditors Voluntary Liquidation (CVL)

 Directors still have some responsibilities, however.
 They may be required to meet with the liquidator to discuss the company’s affairs.
 The Corporations Act 2001 also requires the directors to help the liquidator where necessary during the winding up process.

-Directors must ensure that they have completed the Report As To Affairs (RATA), to avoid being fined by ASIC.
-(The RATA re-states the balance sheet on a statutory document that generally confuses almost everybody who will ever read it.)
+Directors must ensure that they have completed the Report on Company Activities and Property (ROCAP), to avoid being fined by ASIC.
+(The ROCAP re-states the balance sheet on a statutory document that generally confuses almost everybody who will ever read it.)

 Directors must also provide the liquidator with access to the company’s books and records.
 If directors fail to provide this information, presumptions of insolvency will make actions against directors easier for a liquidator to litigate.
 Failure to supply information requested by the liquidator may also result in directors being prosecuted under the Corporations Act 2001.